 For each radio site, the Licensee shall maintain the following records up-to date and shall promptly supply the Authority with copies upon request:

-The equipment specifications of all Radio Stations and other Radio Apparatus operating under this Licence;
+The equipment specifications of all Radio Stations and other Radio Apparatus operating under this Licence.

-the effective radiated power of all transmitters radio site and the respective antennae heights;
+the effective radiated power of all transmitters radio site and the respective antennae heights.

-the measures taken to ensure that each transmitter at the site is not a source of harmful radiation to the public, and the Licensee’s employees and contractors;
+the measures taken to ensure that each transmitter at the site is not a source of harmful radiation to the public, and the Licensee’s employees and contractors.

-any information necessary for the Authority to develop and keep updated the Zimbabwe National Frequency Allocation Plan and Licensee Frequency Assignment Register;
+any information necessary for the Authority to develop and keep updated the Zimbabwe National Frequency Allocation Plan and Licensee Frequency Assignment Register.

 the emission designation of each transmitter, as prescribed by the Applicable Regulatory Framework; and